oleg-shilo/cs-script.core/README.md

-Please not that this repository has ben moved to https://github.com/oleg-shilo/cs-script
+Please note that this repository has ben moved to https://github.com/oleg-shilo/cs-script

 Post your questions and report issues there as this repository is effectively decomissioned.